I create content that builds and inspires passionate audiences.

-Earlier, I spent roughly five years working with the best journalists in the world at The New York Times to launch an online global opinion section, cover breaking news as a writer and multimedia specialist, and provide superior digital news experiences to millions of people around the world.
+Earlier, I spent roughly five years working with the best journalists in the world at The New York Times.
+I helped launch an online global opinion section, covered breaking news as a writer and multimedia specialist, and provided superior digital news experiences to millions of people around the world.
 At Spectrum, I helped create a new, award-winning website for a team covering autism research.

-If you want to create unforgettable online experiences that will inform and guide the public conversation about a topic that inspires you, please reach out to me at firstname.lastname@example.org.
+If you want to create editorially independent publications that will inform and guide the public conversation about a topic that inspires you, please reach out to me at email@example.com.

 Media Consultant (various clients) | November 2016 – Present